Policies and Procedures

 Suspension of Play Due To Dangerous Situation:

-The Minor League Golf Tour requests and encourages its players to seek safe shelter in Lightning conditions.
-Each individual has the right to determine the conditions are dangerous and suspend play.
+If lightning is in the area ALL PLAY MUST CEASE IMMEDIATELY and ALL Players MUST seek shelter.
+Additionally, each individual has the right to determine the conditions are dangerous and suspend play as per USGA Rule 5.7a.
 If the host course has ordered a suspension of play and you are in the process of playing a hole, you shall discontinue play and seek safe shelter immediately.
 Play shall not thereafter be resumed until the course has ordered a resumption of play and the players determine the conditions are acceptable for play.
 All practice areas shall be closed during suspension for a dangerous situation until the host course has declared them open for use.

 Player Responsibility: